mangr3n/semiurgics/docs/dev/models/enduring_realism.md

 - The existence of a mind-independent reality
 - The intelligibility of this reality to human minds

 None of these assumptions can be proven by scientific experimentation without circular reasoning, as any experiment to verify them would already presuppose them.
+Meaning that the confirmation of these assumptions is in the fact that experiments prove to be reliable when they are repeated, and that they yield results which are consistent with the laws of nature.
+Note the circularity of the confirmation of the assumptions.

 This is not a weakness but a recognition of what science actually is: not a self-sufficient edifice floating free of metaphysical commitments, but a particular method of knowledge grounded in realist assumptions about the world and our capacity to know it.
+The reliability of science is the empirical evidence of those realist assumptions.

 The mature realist acknowledges this circularity without embarrassment.
 Rather than seeing it as a fatal flaw in scientific knowledge, it recognizes it as evidence that even our most rigorous empirical methods ultimately rest on a form of realism that cannot be reduced to pure materialism or idealism.

 ## Godel's Insight: The Nature of Foundations

-It then integrates Godel's insight into logic and reason, that if causes and reasons always refer, at some point referring must ground in some terminus, and the questions of why or what stop.
+This realization then provides a potential path to integrate Godel's insight into logic and reason.
+If causes and reasons always refer, at some point referring must ground in some terminus, and the questions of why or what stop.
 Circularity is one mechanism, pushes that infinite regress into a system which is finite in scope, BUT we consider it to be somehow insufficient.
 However, the "turtles all the way down" regress which is not circular, leaves us with another problem, what is sufficiently self-evident that it brooks no next "Why?", or no next "What?"

 However, that "self-evidence" is a self-referential circularity on its face.
 We have misinterpreted Godel's insight as doubting the capacity for a foundation, instead of describing the features of a foundation.

+## Extrapolating Gödel: From Logical Incompleteness to the Nature of Ultimate Reality

+Gödel's incompleteness theorems reveal more than just limitations in formal logical systems—they offer profound insight into the nature of foundations themselves.
+By careful extrapolation, we can derive significant metaphysical conclusions about the ground of reality.

+### The Extramental Ground Requirement

+Gödel demonstrated that any consistent formal system powerful enough to express basic arithmetic contains truths that cannot be proven within that system.
+This creates an inescapable dilemma:

+1. Either we accept an infinite regress of increasingly powerful formal systems, each grounding the previous but requiring its own external grounding
+2. Or we acknowledge that the ultimate foundation must be of a fundamentally different nature than the formal systems it grounds

+The first option merely pushes the problem backward indefinitely.
+The second option points toward an extramental ground—a foundation that is not itself subject to the incompleteness constraints that affect all mental constructs and formal systems.

+This suggests that the ground of mind, and all phenomena of mind, must ultimately be extramental.
+Our formal systems and mental constructs require a foundation beyond themselves, but this foundation cannot be just another formal system.

+### The Self-Referential Nature of Ultimate Reality

+What must this extramental foundation be like?
+Unlike the formal systems it grounds, the foundation of reality itself must possess characteristics that formal systems cannot achieve:

+1. It must be self-referential in an ontological (not merely linguistic or logical) sense
+2. It must be true without proof—its truth and existence cannot be derived from something more fundamental
+3. It must be self-sufficient in a way that no formal system can be

+This is not a flaw or limitation, but rather the necessary characteristic of an ultimate foundation.
+What Gödel showed to be impossible within formal systems becomes the defining feature of what must exist beyond them.

+### A Criterion for Evaluating Foundational Claims

+This understanding provides a critical test for evaluating competing philosophical foundations.
+Modern attempts to reconcile the errors of materialism and idealism often propose foundations that appear to be self-referential and unprovable.
+However:

+If a proposed foundation can be demonstrated to be derivable from something else which truly is self-referential and true without proof, then that deeper principle has a stronger claim to being foundational.

+In other words, any foundation that itself requires explanation or depends on prior conditions is not truly ultimate.
+The genuine foundation must explain everything else without itself requiring explanation beyond its own nature.

+### The Logical Path to a Deistic Ground

+This criterion leads with remarkable directness toward a deistic ground of reality.
+A self-existent, self-referential first principle—one whose essence is existence itself—uniquely satisfies the requirements for an ultimate foundation:

+1. It is not subject to the limitations of Gödelian incompleteness because it is not a formal system but the ground of all systems
+2. It is truly self-referential in that its nature refers only to itself for its complete explanation
+3. It explains its own existence without appeal to anything beyond itself
+4. It can ground all other aspects of reality without itself requiring grounding

+What Gödel demonstrated as a limitation of formal systems points us toward the necessary nature of what lies beyond all such systems—the self-existent ground from which all other reality derives.
+This is not merely a "God of the gaps" inserted to solve a logical puzzle, but rather the logical conclusion drawn from the very nature of foundations themselves as revealed by the most rigorous examination of formal systems.

+The path from Gödel's theorems to a deistic foundation is not a leap of faith but a reasoned exploration of what the ultimate ground of reality must be, given the inherent limitations of all mental and formal constructs.

 Modern attempts to ground science without metaphysical commitments invariably fail, leading either to: